Costa Rica Digital Nomad Visa Guide (2024)

 Ever since the late 90s, Costa Rica has been a popular spot for expats and retirees.
 Over the past couple of decades, it also became a hub for digital nomads, which is why Ticos (Costa Rican natives) see more and more of them flock to the wonderful Costa Rican shores each year.

-That’s why the Costa Rican government started an initiative back in the summer of 2021 to establish a law that will regulate the legal stay of digital nomads in Costa Rica
+Because of the high number of immigrants, back in the summer of 2021, the Costa Rican government started an initiative to establish a law that would regulate the legal stay of digital nomads in Costa Rica

 • All the necessary information about the digital nomad visa in Costa Rica,